What Went Wrong At Glossier?

 Advertisement

 Skylar goes on to talk about Glossier's biggest scandal to date.
-In 2020, anonymous Glossier retail employees came forward with allegations of racism and toxic work culture, launching the Instagram account Outta The Gloss to voice their grievances.
+In 2020 anonymous Glossier retail employees came forward with allegations of racism and toxic work culture, launching the Instagram account Outta The Gloss to voice their grievances.
 "The concerns of POC were never taken seriously," one employee told Outta The Gloss.
-"Multiple times, I, and other employees, expressed concern over the racism we faced and were told to 'feel empowered to walk away.'
+"Multiple times, I and other employees expressed concern over the racism we faced and were told to 'feel empowered to walk away'.
 When we asked what management would do, we were met with essentially nothing."
-Others say they voiced concerns about limited shade ranges only to earn "negative reviews" and "low raises."
+Others say they voiced concerns about limited shade ranges only to earn "negative reviews" and "low raises".
 The account encouraged a boycott and amassed 11.5k followers and lots of support, even catching the attention of CEO Weiss.
-It wasn't long before TikTokers made viral videos spreading the word and the brand started to fall out of favor among longtime fans.
+It wasn't long before TikTokers made viral videos spreading the word and the brand started to fall out of favour among longtime fans.
 "Thank you for educating us!
 Definitely won't spend $ here!" wrote one, while another commented: "No more Glossier for me then."
 Despite the furore, Glossier didn't meet Outta The Gloss' demands.
 The account has not posted since 19th December 2020.

 Advertisement

 That's not the last you might've heard of disgruntled Glossier employees.
-Former Glossier store worker Ava* lost her job at the height of the pandemic.
+Former Glossier store worker Ava* (based in the US) lost her job at the height of the pandemic.
 "I worked at Glossier for over a year," she told R29.
-"When I first started, you could tell Glossier took a lot of pride in the company, and even called themselves the 'Harvard of jobs.'
+"When I first started, you could tell Glossier took a lot of pride in the company, and even called themselves the 'Harvard of jobs'.
 They would brag and remind us that they only took 2% of applicants.
-They tried so hard to make us feel like this wasn't like other retail jobs by calling us editors instead of sales associates and [giving us] multiple other 'perks.'
+They tried so hard to make us feel like this wasn't like other retail jobs by calling us editors instead of sales associates and [giving us] multiple other 'perks'.
 However, this job paid the same as (if not lower than) most retail jobs in the city," she said.

 @glowwithmar Reply to @yhkayla recap on why I don’t support glossier! #glossier #outtathegloss #boycottglossier #problematicbrands ♬ original sound - Marielle Juan